 I led a team of 6 UI/UX designers designing NsportC applications across iOS, Android, and Web since September 2016.
 The design team focused on discovering user requirements and creating delightful user experience.

 Our team was under high pressure to move forward fast.
-To ensure that we were able to provide high-quality designs and beat the deadlines at the same time, I set some milestone goals.
+To ensure that we were able to provide high-quality designs and beat the deadlines at the same time, I set some milestone goals for the design project.

 Concussion can lead to serious brain damages.
-If a teenage player is suspected of concussion, the player should be removed from play immediately.
+If a teenage player is suspected of having concussion, the player needs to be removed from play immediately.

 Only medical professionals are qualified to determine whether a teenager player indeed has concussion.
-Coaches have no training or qualification to make such judgment.
+Coaches cannot make such judgment.

-We kicked off the user research right after the discovery phase.
-We interviewed two coaches, Joe and Max.
-Both of them have been high school coaches for over 10 years.
-From our user interviews, we listed some major design take-ins:
+We started the interview right after the discovery phase.
+We interviewed two professional coaches.
+They have been high school coaches for over 10 years.
+We also interviewed a parent who volunteers to coach occasionally.